selcukcihan/saga-assignment/README.md

 - Pure helper functions and inert value objects do not need to be mocked.
 - Tests should not mock a module's private implementation or transitive dependencies.
-- We will not assert every internal call or duplicate TypeScript's type checking.
+- Do not assert every internal call or duplicate TypeScript's type checking.
 - If mocking removes the behavior that matters, the scenario belongs in an integration or end-to-end test.
 - Third-party parser behavior is verified with real fixtures at the end-to-end boundary; unit tests for our parser adapters focus on normalization, error translation, and source-location mapping.